aai-institute/lakefs-spec/hack/README.md

 endpoint_url = http://localhost:9001
 aws_access_key_id = sandbox
 aws_secret_access_key = sandbox
-EOL
 ```

-Beware that this will overwrite any existing credential files, so it is recommended to back those up first.
+Beware that this will overwrite an existing AWS credential file, so it is recommended to back it up first.